Claude Monet’s Garden, Our Tour of Giverny and his Water Pond

 Bob and I often choose to travel in an off-the-cuff manner.
 We had no prearranged accommodations in Giverny, but knew beforehand that staying there would afford us an early morning entry into the famous gardens.
 Also, staying in the village would give us a chance to see the different aspects of sunlight, which were a major factor in many of Monet’s paintings.

 There are few places to stay in Giverny, but we managed to book a room in a quaint little inn called Restaurant Creperie La Musardiere.
-As it turned out, the establishment is home to both a Creperie and a small hotel, and it is just around the corner from Claude Monet’s Garden and former home.
+As it turned out, the establishment was home to both a Creperie and a small hotel, and it is just around the corner from Monet’s House and Gardens.

 With warm and fragrant spring air gushing into our hotel room, I gazed onto the village below.
 It was hard to believe that Monet’s Garden was just 100 meters down the road.